Mount & Blade 2 Bannerlord: Trading & Goods Guide

 Supply and Demand are the tools of the Merchant King.
 Better understanding these in Bannerlord will help you become the next Musa of Mali.

-Bannerlord 2 Trading Guide
+Mount & Blade 2 Bannerlord Trading Guide

 This guide will present an overview of resource flow in Mount and Blade 2 Bannerlord as of early access release.
 It will also go into how to use this to trade using your party, with a focus on early to mid game, and the implications this has on building workshops and caravans.